tom-howard/com2009/docs/labs/assignment1/part1.md

     ros2 topic echo --help
     ```

-    From here, for instance, we can learn that if we just wanted to print the first message that was recieved we could use the `-once` option, for example:
+    From here, for instance, we can learn that if we just wanted to print the first message that was received we could use the `-once` option, for example:

     ```bash
-    ros2 topic echo /my_topic -once
+    ros2 topic echo /my_topic --once
     ```

 #### :material-pen: Exercise Z: Creating a subscriber node {#ex6}